Indonesian meatballs in sweet soy sauce

 Kecap manis

 An important ingredient in this recipe is kecap manis.
 This is a thick, sweet Indonesian soy sauce with a distinctive flavor that’s widely used in Indonesian cooking.
 Its syrupy texture and rich flavor come from palm sugar and spices like star anise and cloves.
 It adds sweetness, depth, and a touch of warmth to this dish.
 Combined with the other ingredients in the sauce, it creates a bold flavor in every bite.
+If you can’t find kecap manis, you can use a sweet soy sauce instead.
+Just make sure to choose a thick, syrupy variety, as thinner versions won’t provide the same flavor and texture.

 Making meatballs

-If you don’t have it on hand, you can easily make a substitute at home.
+If you don’t have either on hand, you can easily make a substitute at home.
 In this recipe, we use 5 tablespoons kecap manis.
 You can replace it with a mix of 2 tablespoons soy sauce, 2 tablespoons molasses, and 2 tablespoons brown sugar.
 You can make this ahead of time if you want the sauce to thicken slightly, but that’s not required.

 The perfect meatballs